Alex Bregman signing with the Cubs actually helps the Mariners' trade possibilities

 CLICK FOR MORE: Mariners farm system recently voted one of the best in Major League Baseball

-All three of those names, plus several more, are still in play for the Mariners, who look to repeat as the AL West Champions in 2026.
-It opens up a few options with the Cubs, who look like the pick to click in the NLcentral right now.
+All three of those names, plus several more, are still in play for the Mariners as they compete to repeat as the best in the AL West.
+It opens up a few options with the Cubs, who look like the pick to click in the NL Central right now.
 It also sets a market value that will likely lead the M's to seek a less expensive trade or signing, while inserting one of their younger players into the starting lineup - at least to start the season.

 Is Willi Castro a prime target now?